 Master’s Comprehensive Examination

-Candidates in master's programs requiring 33 credit hours must take a comprehensive examination.
+Candidates in master’s programs requiring 33 credit hours must take a comprehensive examination.
 Candidates in some nonteaching programs whose basic requirements exceed 36 credit hours may waive the comprehensive examination with approval of the academic advisor.
-Candidates who plan to take the examination must file a written application in the Dean's Office of the Graduate School of Education and Human Development by the announced deadline.
-Comprehensive examinations are required of students in educational leadership and administration, international education, education technology leadership, and all programs in the Departments of Curriculum and Pedagogy and Special Education and Disability Studies.
+Candidates who plan to take the examination must file a written application in the Dean’s Office of the Graduate School of Education and Human Development by the announced deadline.
+Comprehensive examinations are required of students in educational leadership and administration, education technology leadership, and all programs in the Department of Curriculum and Pedagogy and the Department of Special Education and Disability Studies.
 See Continuous Enrollment and Maintaining Residence, above.